 The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Opdivo’s benefits are greater than its risks and recommended that it be approved for use in the EU.

-The CHMP considered that Opdivo has been convincingly shown to benefit patients with certain advanced cancers (melanoma, NSCLC or renal cell carcinoma) by either increasing patients’ survival or the time they could live without their disease getting worse.
-Side effects were considered manageable with appropriate measures and were outweighed by the benefits.
+The CHMP considered that Opdivo has been convincingly shown to benefit patients with certain advanced cancers (melanoma, NSCLC, renal cell carcinoma or SCCHN) by either increasing patients’ survival or the time they could live without their disease getting worse.
+In studies of urothelial cancer where other treatments had failed, patients responded to treatment with Opdivo.
+Studies of classical Hodgkin lymphoma involved only a small number of patients.
+However, high response rates were seen in these patients, in whom other treatments had failed and who had few other treatment options.
+Side effects from Opdivo were considered manageable with appropriate measures and were outweighed by the benefits.

 What measures are being taken to ensure the safe and effective use of Opdivo?

-The company that makes Opdivo will provide educational packs for doctors who are expected to prescribe Opdivo containing information on how the medicine should be used and how to manage side effects, particularly side effects related to the activity of the immune system.
+The company that makes Opdivo will provide educational packs for doctors who are expected to prescribe Opdivo containing information on how the medicine should be used, how to manage side effects, particularly those related to the activity of the immune system, and possible risks for classical Hodgkin lymphoma patients if they go on to have an allogeneic stem cell transplant (a transplant of stem cells from a donor).
 The company will also provide an alert card for patients with information on the risks of the medicine, as well as instructions on when to contact their doctor if they experience symptoms.
-The company will also provide further data on the long-term benefits of Opdivo and carry out analyses to try to identify which patients are most likely to benefit from treatment with the medicine.
+The company will also provide further data on the long-term benefits of Opdivo and carry out studies to try to identify which patients are most likely to benefit from treatment with the medicine.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Opdivo have also been included in the summary of product characteristics and the package leaflet.